JerryDHiggins/TaskListServer/README.md

   Run a query:<br>
     <code>http://localhost:4001/lists</code>    -- note that you can change the listening port in index.ts<br>

+  About the code:
+    Task.ts       - definition of the Task class as well as JSON schema for validation TaskList.ts   - definition of the TaskList class as well as JSON schema for validation index.ts      - application logic and endpoint routes utilizing expressJS datalayer.ts  - all database activity

+    Communication between the datalayer and application logic is via Observables

 API Endpoints:<br>
 GET:    API/lists -- return an array of task lists<br>